softmuneeb/MERN-AWS-projects/ReadMe.md

 WHATSAPP ME +923348438939
 CAN NOT UNDERSTAND CODE?

+Adil & Mehsim:
+// TODO: parallel. three test cases we made on paper

 Critical:
-// TODO: correct the logic balance + nonce OR tx + last updated
-// TODO: minus the balance upon withdrawal
+// TODO: 1.
+1hr, withdrawal, minus the balance upon withdrawal
-// TODO: three test cases we made on paper
+// TODO: 2.
+3hr Super Star Pool, Levels Show, You are at Level 1, ...

+High:
+// TODO: 3. 🙏🏻 HELP, users ask admin some thing and admin can reply
-// TODO: to wei from wei, tonweb, ton to from nano, save string in db, use big number or whateveri n doc for calcualtions;;;
+// TODO: 4. to wei from wei, tonweb, ton to from nano, save string in db, use big number or whateveri n doc for calcualtions;

+//
 // done: Adil DB, Mongo, Change IP to specific addresses
 // done: writes calls at end, checking why users created auto, Coding improve just like, ....
-//
-// TODO: 🙏🏻 HELP, users ask admin some thing and admin can reply
-// TODO: Levels Show, You are at Level 1, ...
 // done: test it saparately also...
 0.05 TON tx fee, 0.2 TON -> 0.1 TON (after tx fee cut)
 // TODO: script to regularly calculate funds inside system vs funds on blockchain !!!!
 // TODO: if users go to 1000, or Millions then any problem in loop?...
 // TODO: add in DB that TON left from system
 // we can write unit tests for testing recycle and deposit, JS code to test...
 // TODO: note down the user.depositedFunds, date time of this event, to show him later REMOVED_FROM_POOL
 // TODO:(node:20476) [node-telegram-bot-api] DeprecationWarning: In the future, content-type of files you send will default to "application/octet-stream".
 See https://github.com/yagop/node-telegram-bot-api/blob/master/doc/usage.md#sending-files for more information on how sending files has been improved and on how to disable this deprecation message altogether.
 // TODO: DB backs our own custom backup tool
 // TODO: race case in values can write some code run parallel to check any in consistency. fatoor.
-// DONE: only admin can access this function
 // TODO: two requests with userNames, no other request can come if some one send parallel request.
 // TODO: picture kai sath caption
+// DONE: only admin can access this function

 Nice to do: